Music

 The Music Tripos is described in detail on the Faculty of Music website.
 Although most candidates reading Music take all three parts of the Tripos, candidates who have already taken one part of another Tripos may transfer to Music (subject to approval), normally at the beginning of the second year.

 St John’s College typically admits five undergraduates each year to read Music.
 Many Music students at the College are keen composers, instrumentalists (both solo and orchestral) or jazz players who participate in one of our many ensembles or those at different colleges.
-Some Music students also hold Choral Scholarships and sing in the College’s internationally renowned Chapel Choir, while others participate in St John's Voices, the College's mixed-voice choir.
+Some Music students also hold Choral Scholarships and sing in the internationally renowned College Choir, while others participate in the choirs of other colleges.
 The opportunity to take part in an exciting programme of practical music is an invaluable part of the education in Music that St John’s offers its students.
 Music students who are taking courses with an assessed performance element will normally receive funding for their instrumental or vocal lessons, subject to agreement with the Director of Studies.
-On average, this amounts to approximately £550 per annum although the exact sum depends on the specific course.
+On average, this amounts to approximately £942 per annum although the exact sum depends on the specific course.
 In addition, St John’s has a Learning and Research Fund which can assist with travel costs in respect of instrumental/vocal tuition and with other course-related expenses (e.g. for books, scores, CDs, language study, etc., subject to approval and up to an annual limit); further support for performance tuition may also be available from the Parsons Fund.

-The Director of Studies in this subject is Professor John Rink, who is College Supervisor in Music and Professor of Musical Performance Studies in the Faculty of Music.
-Professor Rink works closely with Mr Tim Watts (College Associate Lecturer in Music), who is Sub-Director of Studies for Parts IA and IB.
-St John’s Music students are also taught by Dr Stefano Castelvecchi, who as College Lecturer in Music has had many years of experience as Director of Studies, and by Dr Francesca Vella, who is a College Research Associate.
-Finally, there are opportunities for regular contact with Mr Andrew Nethsingha (Director of Music), Mr Graham Walker (Musical Director, St John's Voices) and Professor Margaret Faultless (Musician in Residence).
-This large team provides unrivalled support both academically and musically, in addition to ensuring that the musical environment at St John’s is lively, friendly, and intellectually and artistically stimulating and rewarding.
+The Director of Studies in this subject is Mr Tim Watts (College Lecturer in Music), working in collaboration with Professor John Rink (College Supervisor in Music and Professor of Musical Performance Studies in the Faculty of Music).
+St John's Music students are also taught by Dr Stefano Castelvecchi, who for many years was College Lecturer in Music.
+Finally, there are opportunities for regular contact with Mr Christopher Gray (Director of Music), and Professor Margaret Faultless (Musician in Residence).
+This large team provides unrivalled support both academically and musically, in addition to ensuring that the musical environment at St John's is lively, friendly, and intellectually and artistically stimulating and rewarding.

 Music Facilities at St John's